baobablab/brainomics/_collections/_biblio/dalberto2018.md

 ---
-author: N. D'Alberto et al.
+author: N. DAlberto, B. Chaarani, C.A.
+Orr, P.A.
+Spechler, M.D.
+Albaugh, N. Allgaier, A. Wonnell, ...
+H. Garavan.
 title: Individual differences in stop-related activity are inflated by the adaptive algorithm in the stop signal task
 journal: Human Brain Mapping
 year: 2018